OCA/sale-workflow/sale_product_seasonality/readme/DESCRIPTION.rst

-Integrates rules for products' seasonal availability with sales.
+Integrates rules for products' allowed availability with sales.